AV1080p/FISHY/README.md

 * _Loading/busy cursor before appearing, giving the effect their computer is loading the browser.
 Using system resources._
 * _SSL text isn't usually green like the this anymore.
 However, the brain correlates to: Green = "Go"._
 * _Browser can be closed using caption buttons._
-* _Could be used with a reverse proxy server in order to phish your victims.
-Along with capturing 2FA and authenticating your box._
+* _Can be used with a reverse proxy server in order to phish your victims (in order to bypass 2FA)._

 ### Example: